yablochko8/typespark/README.md

 ## Troubleshooting

-If you don't have PM2 installed.
+If you don't have PM2 installed some conveniences won't work, i.e. the app won't autoload.
+This will give a minor error message but it's fine.

+(PM2 lets you run multiple Node.js applications from a single Terminal window, with a combined view of all their console logs.)

 PM2 shows the most recent error logs when you fire it up.
 This can sometimes be confusing.
 Use `pm2 flush` to clear out this noise.